2-tunaroll/UoA_RE_RASSOR_2024/README.md

-# Research & Education - Regolith Advanced Surface Systems Operations Robot (RE-RASSOR)
+#  (RE-RASSOR)

 **Description:**
-This repositry contains the source code for the University of Adelaide's 2024 iteration of the RE-RASSOR project.
+This repositry contains the source code for the University of Adelaide's 2024 iteration of the Research & Education - Regolith Advanced Surface Systems Operations Robot (RE-RASSOR) project.
 The RE-RASSOR is a small-scale version of a lunar rover, that uses a variety of interchanging tools for excavation and construction.

 ## Table of Contents
 1. [Introduction](#introduction)